Georg Malmstén: Issues with Disney

 George Malmstén made the first of his "Mikki-Hiiri" songs for his son.
 Later he would come to make more songs, which would eventually grow into Finnish classics.
 In 1950's Disney sued him over the similarity of the main character's name to the Finnish translation of Mickey Mouse, "Mikki Hiiri".
 However, Disney abandoned the case after Malmstén explained that the characters shared nothing in common but a name, which was also written differently.
 A fact that might suggest that this explanation is true is the song "Mikki-Hiiri ja Susihukka" ("Mikki-Hiiri and the Wolf"), which features an army of Mikki-Hiiris.
-This leads to the conclusion that the name "Mikki-Hiiri" was just a name for a race of mouses.
+This leads to the conclusion that the name "Mikki-Hiiri" was just a name for a group of mice.
 However, there is also a rare song made by Malmstén which contradicts his explanation.
 The song is about "Mikki-Hiiri" going looking for diamonds and it features several other Mickey Mouse characters that are owned by Disney.